jemish-169/BuzzTalk/README.md

-# BuzzTalk - An Android Based Social Media App to Grow Your Network
+# BuzzTalk - An Social Media App to Grow Your Network

 ## App Features :